naveenb27/Readme/README.md

 <h2 align="left">Hi 👋!
-I'm Naveen and I'm a Enthusiastic in DSA, and webdevelopment</h2>
+I'm Naveen and I'm Enthusiastic in DSA, and webdevelopment</h2>

 ###